sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa2.md

 Providing an environment for process cooperation allows the operating system to support:

-1. **Information Sharing** : Enables Processes to access and modify shared data.
+1. **Information Sharing** : Enables Processes to access and modify shared data between several users needing it.

 2. **Computation Speedup** : Large tasks can be divided among multiple processes to run concurrently, improving overall performance by distributed workloads.

 3. **Modularity** : Large systems can be broken into smaller, independent processes that are easier to manage and understand and maintain.
+IPC allow processes to collaborate without needing them to be tightly coupled.

 4. **Convenience** : Cooperative multitasking allows users to run multiple applications at the same time, improving system usability and responsiveness.